Dr-Left/dr-left.github.io/_pages/about.md

 I mainly focus on Natural Language Processing.
 However, I tried diverse domains within this field: I dived into the **multi-agent** domain by working on the project [AgentVerse](https://arxiv.org/abs/2308.10848) at THUNLP, and I also explored the **efficient LLM** domain by working on the head pruning of LLMs at HanLab.

 I love to explore multiple domains because doing so helps me acquire a wider and more comprehensive perspective of one certain field when I first enter it.
 Nevertheless, I didn't just scratch the surface of each domain -- I will stick to it until I fully completed at least one project in that domain, or can't dig anything out after several months of endeavors.

+Currently, I believe my research taste can be elaborated by this question:

+**How to enhance AI's abilities without making the system clumsy?**

+Although I would like to see the AI's abilities being escalated, I don't want to build AI models that are too inefficient -- the resources (electricity, fuels) are limited on the earth and we should cherish them.

 Publications